 What’s our story?

-That said, A&A is a collaborative practice that draws on the experiences and perspectives with other practitioners in the community to ensure the very best care for each of our patients.
-Our practice is not only about acupuncture – Abby has extensive training in a variety of modalities (see Our Services).
-A&A uses modalities best suited to your wellness goals and will do whatever it takes to enable you to feel better quickly.
+A&A is a collaborative practice in which we share our experiences and perspectives with each other to ensure the very best care for each of our patients.
+Our practice is not only about acupuncture – we have extensive training in a variety of modalities (see Our Services).
+We will use modalities best suited for your wellness goals and will do whatever it takes to enable you to feel better quickly.
 We consider it a great honor to assist our patients along their wellness paths and work together to ensure they have all the resources needed to succeed.

 We want to be advocates for your health and wellness … because You Are the Point!